Skip to content

 Bool args are always false by default.

-To bring it all together, this is the anatomy of an arg declaration (<angle brackets> represent it's required, [square brackets] indicate it's optional):
+To bring it all together, this is the anatomy of an arg declaration (<angle brackets> mean it's required, [square brackets] indicate it's optional):

 <name> [rename] [shorthand flag] <type> [= default] [# arg comment]